LucaScorpion/keyScripter/SCRIPTING.md

 timeToSleep = 500
 sleep timeToSleep

+# Create custom functions to reuse blocks of logic.
+myFunc = (first second) {
+    print first
+    print second
+}
+myFunc "This is a" "custom function"

+# Use timestamp blocks for easy specific timings.
+timestamps {
+    0    print "This runs immediately"
+    1000 print "This runs after one second"
+    2000 print "It's like using sleep, but easier"
+}

 print "That's all folks!"
 ```

 ## Values

 There are 2 kinds of values: strings and integers.
-Strings are values wrapped in quotes (`"`).
-Integers are bare numbers, which can be either in decimal or hexadecimal notation.
+Strings are values wrapped in double quotes (`"`).
+Integers are numbers, which can be either in decimal or hexadecimal notation.

 ```
 print "I am a string"